vandre-sales/meliva-ds/docs/docs/theming/typography.md

 Font sizes use the Major Second type scale, rounded to the nearest whole pixel assuming a 16px root font size.
 To maximize variation in larger font sizes, every other step on the scale is skipped.

-Each font size uses a `calc()` function with `--wa-font-size-multiplier` to scale all font sizes at once.
+Each font size uses a `calc()` function with `--wa-font-size-scale` to scale all font sizes at once.
 By default, this multiplier is `1`.
 The table below lists the result of the calculation.

 | Custom Property      | Default Value                     | Preview                                                    |
 | -------------------- | --------------------------------- | ---------------------------------------------------------- |